-Taking pictures has been a central part of my life since I was twelve years old when my parents gave me my first camera--a Kodak point & shoot (the really plasticky kind that you had to buy those disposable flash cubes for).
-Since then I have been pretty much watching my life through a lens--looking for fresh light and new perspectives--preserving my own history, and those of everyone around me.
+Taking pictures has been a central part of my life since I was twelve years old - which these days means I was a late-bloomer.
+Nevertheless, since those tender pre-adolescent days, I have been pretty much watching my life through a lens--looking for fresh light and new perspectives--preserving my own history, and those of everyone around me.

 I love making photographs.

 If I couldn't make a single penny taking photographs, I would still do it every day.